-- The Mississippi River watershed covers much of the central United States. - The height of the water surface of a river is called its stage. - A river's stage naturally fluctuates as rain falls and drainage occurs within a watershed. - When a river raises to a level where it begins to flood, the river is said to be at flood stage. - Hydrologists often use flood stage as a reference level to express the intensity of a flood.
-Essi24 Prof. Jin-Yi Yu
+- The geographic area that drains into a river or stream is called a watershed. • - The Mississippi River watershed covers much of the central United States. - The height of the water surface of a river is called its stage. - A river's stage naturally fluctuates as rain falls and drainage occurs within a • watershed. - When a river raises to a level where it begins to flood, the river is said to be at flood stage. - Hydrologists often use flood stage as a reference level to express the intensity • of a flood.
+ESS124